material-components/material-components-web/packages/mdc-menu-surface/README.md

   </a>
 </div>-->

 The MDC Menu Surface component is a reusable surface that appears above the content of the page and can be positioned adjacent to an element.
-Menu Surfaces require Javascript to properly position themselves when opening.
+Menu Surfaces require JavaScript to properly position themselves when opening.

 ## Design & API Documentation